Zimex01/flask-guestbook-app/README.md

 - *Source Control*: Git, GitHub
 - *Security*: Input sanitization
 - *Containerization*: Docker
-- *Cloud*: AWS Elastic Beanstalk

 ## Security
 - User inputs are sanitized to remove special characters and limit length.

 ## Testing on Windows/Linux
-- *Windows*: Use PowerShell or WSL to run Docker and deployment scripts.
 - *Linux*: Use Bash in an Ubuntu VM or WSL.